The 10 Best Hot Springs in Iceland

 Iceland is a country lucky enough to enjoy a wealth of hot geothermal water, bubbling forth from beneath the country’s surface.
 Thanks to its position over the Mid-Atlantic Ridge and the resulting geothermal and volcanic energy in the country, there are a whole lot of hot springs to discover in Iceland.

 Whether it’s a pool in a remote valley, a riverside geothermal hot spring, or a more professional spa, spending some time soaking in an Icelandic hot spring is one of the best ways to enjoy the unique Icelandic nature.
-From the Instagram-famous spots to some more secluded hot springs, below we’ve rounded up what we think are the 10 best hot springs in Iceland.
+From the Instagram-famous spots to some more secluded hot springs, below we’ve rounded up what we think are the 10 best Iceland's Thermal Springs.

-In the end, we’ve included a Map of Hot Springs in Iceland.
+In the end, we’ve included a Map of Geothermal Pools in Iceland.

 63.5656° N, 19.6076° W